 Important note: The hiring manager should not be involved in the disability documentation process, as medical documentation must be kept strictly confidential.

-The Equal Employment Opportunity Commission offers a series of guides, titled “The ABCs of Schedule A,” which offer more information about Schedule A for various audiences, including Hiring Managers, HR professionals, disability program managers, service providers and applicants with disabilities.
+The Equal Employment Opportunity Commission (EEOC) offers a series of guides, titled “The ABCs of Schedule A,” which offer more information about Schedule A for various audiences, including Hiring Managers, HR professionals, disability program managers and Selective Placement Program Coordinators, service providers and applicants with disabilities.

-An additional tool in the federal hiring manager’s toolbox for increasing disability inclusion is the Workforce Recruitment Program (WRP).
-Co-sponsored by the U.S. Department of Labor’s Office of Disability Employment Policy and the U.S. Department of Defense, the WRP connects federal employers—not just in Washington D.C., but nationwide—with highly motivated college students and recent graduates with disabilities seeking summer internships or permanent jobs.
+An additional tool federal hiring managers can use to find qualified candidates with disabilities is the Workforce Recruitment Program (WRP).
+Co-sponsored by the U.S. Department of Labor’s Office of Disability Employment Policy and the U.S. Department of Defense, the WRP connects federal employers nationwide with highly motivated college students and recent graduates with disabilities seeking summer internships or permanent jobs.
 All participants selected for the program go through an extensive screening process and represent a wide range of skill sets and academic majors.
 Since it was launched government-wide in 1995, more than 7,000 individuals have obtained positions through the WRP, many going on to become full-time federal employees.
 As such, it can play a critical role in helping federal agencies meet their disability employment goals.
 Federal hiring managers can hire participants from the WRP database using either Schedule A or another hiring authority called Schedule D (also known as the Pathways Program).

 Candidates with disabilities who are disabled veterans may also be eligible under another hiring authority, Veterans’ Preference, which gives eligible veterans preference in appointment over many other applicants.
-For more information, see the Office of Personnel Management Veterans Employment Initiative webpage.
+For more information, visit the Office of Personnel Management Veterans Services webpage.